aws-samples/email-intelligent-automation-bedrock/README.md

 Arguments to the stack creation :
 * `OrganizationName` :(optional) Name of the workmail organization.
 If not entered, default name 'my-sample-workmail-org-<random-suffix>' will be used.
 Domain also will be created using this organization alias name.
 * `UserName` :(optional) Name of the your organization support user alias.
 If not entered, default user name 'support' will be used.
-* `PassWord` : (Optional) Password for the UserName.
+* `PassWord` : (optional) Password for the UserName.
 If not entered, default password 'Welcome@123' will be used.

 # Export the support email address from the previous stack to an environment variable which is used in the later stage.